 Here are some nootropics that can do just that.
-For all of these, I’m suggesting Nootropics Depot (10% off with email signup) as the vendor.
-They’re basically the gold standard in the supplement industry.
-They have a proven track record of providing the highest-quality research-backed ingredients with verifiable third-party analytical testing.
-They also happen to have great customer service and fast shipping.
-For a while now, they’ve been the antidote to the issues that have plagued the supplement industry and given it a bad reputation – label inaccuracy, questionable purity and safety, and lack of efficacy.
+For all of these, whenever possible, I’m aiming for Double Wood, Pure Nootropics, Jarrow, Nutricost, and NOW Foods as vendors of choice.
+They all have a proven track record of providing the highest-quality research-backed ingredients with analytical testing.
+For a while now, these brands have been the antidote to the issues that have plagued the supplement industry and given it a bad reputation – label inaccuracy, questionable purity and safety, and lack of efficacy.
 In short, make sure you’re buying from a trusted seller and make sure you know what you’re getting.
-You could use the list above as your shopping list.

-The word “panax” comes from the Greek words for “all-healing.”2 This seems appropriate, as panax ginseng has evidence of specifically enhancing learning, memory, focus, energy, well-being, libido, and calmness.
+The word “Panax” comes from the Greek words for “all-healing.”3 This seems appropriate, as Panax ginseng has evidence of specifically enhancing learning, memory, focus, energy, well-being, libido, and calmness.
 Most of these are the precise effects we’re looking for in a nootropic supplement to help with studying.
-Panax ginseng also appears to have ameliorative effects on depression, inflammation, fatigue, obesity, cancer, and cognitive decline due to aging3–11.
-A study in 2011 looked specifically at panax ginseng’s effects on ADHD in children and saw significant improvements in attentiveness and a reduction in hyperactivity12,13.
+Panax ginseng also appears to have ameliorative effects on depression, inflammation, fatigue, obesity, cancer, and cognitive decline due to aging4–12.
+A study in 2011 looked specifically at Panax ginseng’s effects on ADHD in children and saw significant improvements in attentiveness and a reduction in hyperactivity13,14.

-Studies on panax ginseng’s cognitive benefits have used about a 400mg daily dose.
+Studies on Panax ginseng’s cognitive benefits have used about a 400mg daily dose.
 Note that the leaf extracts seem to be more stimulatory, while root extracts seem to be more calming, but many ginseng supplements simply combine the two.
-Be sure to look for a panax ginseng supplement that is standardized for ginsenoside content, the bioactive compound in ginseng.
-For those wanting just the root (more calming), Nootropics Depot offers a nice GS15-4 fermented panax ginseng.
-For a product using both the root and leaves (more stimulating), they have PanaMAX Optimized Ginseng, which is a little pricier.
+Be sure to look for a Panax ginseng supplement that is standardized for ginsenoside content, the bioactive compound in ginseng.

 I’ve reviewed the details of TeaCrine® in another post.
 It’s a patented version of theacrine, a purine alkoloid found naturally in the kucha tea leaf.
 TeaCrine® is essentially a milder, “cleaner,” longer-acting, arguably healthier caffeine.
 It exerts its effects via modulation of dopamine and adenosine receptors.
 It does not affect the cardiovascular system and does not seem to possess the withdrawals, “crash,” and tolerance issues usually seen with caffeine.